lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 ### How many works per artist?

-I am open to opinions here.
-My current thoughts are:

 one of:

 - 1 original work (this may mean a single item, or for something like a print, it may mean a set of similar items) that is able to be digitally included on the sticker sheet as well as sold on its own.